cfchou/serverless-python-individually/README.md

 If you are on a Mac, there're platform-dependent dependencies like *subprocess32*, *bcrypt*, etc., cannot simply be pip installed.
 One way to get around is to launch a aws-lambda architecture identical EC2 or a VM to do the job.
 That's inconvenient to say the least.
 Thanks to [@docker-lambda](https://github.com/lambci/docker-lambda), we can launch a container for the same purpose at our disposal.
 All you need to do is:

 - Make sure [docker](https://docs.docker.com/engine/installation/mac/) is installed and properly set up.
 I.e. when running `docker version` you should see information about client and server.
-- `docker pull lambci/lambda:build-python2.7` to pull the image in advance.
+- For python2.7, `docker pull lambci/lambda:build-python2.7` to pull the image in advance.
+- For python3.6, `docker pull lambci/lambda:build-python3.6` to pull the image in advance.
 - Turn on **dockerizedPip** in **serverless.yml**:
     ```
     custom: